pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 Any other format, including **domain-specific formats** could easily implement pandas connectors with a clear and intuitive API.

+### Limitations

+The implementation of this proposal has some limitations discussed here:

+- **Lack of support for multiple engines.** The current pandas I/O API supports multiple engines for the same format (for the same function or method name).
+For example `read_csv(engine='pyarrow', ...)`.
+Supporting engines requires that all engines for a particular format use the same signature (the same parameters), which is not ideal.
+Different connectors are likely to have different parameters and using `*args` and `**kwargs` provides users with a more complex and difficult experience.
+For this reason this proposal prefers that function and method names are unique instead of supporting an option for engines.
+- **Lack of support for type checking of connectors.** This PDEP proposes creating functions and methods dynamically, and those are not supported for type checking using stubs.
+This is already the case for other dynamically created components of pandas, such as custom accessors.
+- **No improvements to the current I/O API**.
+In the discussions of this proposal it has been considered to improve the current pandas I/O API to fix the inconsistency of using `read` / `to` (instead of for example `read` / `write`), avoid using `to_` prefixed methods for non-I/O operations, or using a dedicated namespace (e.g. `DataFrame.io`) for the connectors.
+All of these changes are out of scope for this PDEP.

 ## Future plans

 This PDEP is exclusively to support a better API for existing of future